 A school ID is a secondary ID.
-It is considered valid if it has the owner’s full name, photo ID, address, and an unexpired date.
-Back it up with birth certificate, and you’ll be ready to go.
+It is considered valid if it has the owner’s full name, photo ID, address, and an unexpired ID.
+Back it up with a birth certificate, and you’ll be ready to go.

 Though, establishments can be wary about a minor cashing a check.
 It is the age that becomes an issue here.
 If you have a child who needs to cash a check for some reason, you may need to come with him.
 It’s an excellent way to teach him how to cash a check at a young age.

 Whatever the check’s source, a parent or guardian should accompany the minor to cash the check.
 The check may also be endorsed to an adult for a more straightforward transaction.